jannatul-1943/Potato-Leaf-Disease-Classification-App-Gradio-Huggingface/README.md

 ### How to guide

-clone the repository from:
+clone the repository from: git@github.com:jannatul-1943/Potato-Leaf-Disease-Classification-App-Gradio-Huggingface.git

-download the required packages according to requirements.txt run app.py
+download the required packages according to `requirements.txt`

+run `app.py`

-Also view the deployed app from the huggingface spaces:
+Also view the deployed app from the huggingface spaces: https://huggingface.co/spaces/mawamawa/Potato-Leaf-Disease-Classification

 ### License